Skip to Content

 Thanks to Budweiser’s famous hitch, Clydesdales might be the most recognizable draft horses in America.
 But there’s much more to this Scottish breed than commercials and parades.
 Clydesdales combine size with an energetic, high-stepping gait that makes them natural showhorses.

-Clydesdale horse standing in a green pasture, famous for its striking feathered legs and friendly demeanor.
+Clydesdale horse standing in a green pasture showing striking feathered legs and friendly demeanor

 • Height: 16–18 hands

-• Colors: Bay most common, also black, brown, chestnut; extensive white markings
+• Colors: Bay most common; also black, brown, chestnut — extensive white leg markings

 • Temperament: Spirited but docile, intelligent, trainable

-• Features: White leg markings and facial blazes, silky white feathering
+• Features: White leg markings and facial blazes; silky white feathering; high-stepping trot

 • Uses: Showing, driving, parades, promotional work

 Clydesdales developed in Scotland’s Clyde Valley in the 18th century.
 Local farmers bred them for coal hauling and agricultural work, but what set Clydesdales apart was their flashy movement.
-They had to look good pulling wagons through city streets for delivery companies, which encouraged breeders to select for that dramatic, high-stepping trot.
+They had to look good pulling wagons through city streets for delivery companies, which encouraged breeders to select for that dramatic, high-stepping trot — a trait that transferred perfectly to the show ring and the parade route.

 Percheron: France’s Versatile Powerhouse

 Percherons stand out among draft breeds for their versatility.
-They’re the Swiss Army knife of large horses—strong enough for farm work, refined enough for riding, and athletic enough for competitive driving.
-I’ve seen Percherons do everything from pull logs to compete in dressage.
+Strong enough for farm work, refined enough for riding, and athletic enough for competitive driving.
+After 30 years watching horses across disciplines, I’ve seen Percherons do everything from pull logs to compete in dressage — and do both well.

-Percheron draft horse with a dapple gray coat, showcasing the breed's beauty and strength.
+Percheron draft horse with a dapple gray coat showcasing the breed's beauty and athletic build

 • Height: 15–19 hands (wide range)